ortus-docs/commandbox-docs/embedded-server/configuring-your-server/server-rules/README.md

 ## Create your Rules

-Unlike custom Tuckey-based rewrites that must be placed in a single XML file, sever rule can be provided ad-hoc in a variety of locations.
+Unlike custom Tuckey-based rewrites that must be placed in a single XML file, server rules can be provided ad-hoc in a variety of locations.
 They are combined and passed to the server in the order defined.
 This allows you to easily "layer" custom rules along with out-of-the-box lockdown profiles.

 For maximum configuration options, the following mechanisms are supported for specifying the rules for a given server.
 Rules are processed in the order listed. i.e., a rule defined in your `server.json` is processed prior to a rule in your `server.default` config setting.